 Faculty and Staff

-The faculty teaching English and Creative Writing are closely affiliated with Hiram's Lindsay-Crane Center for Writing and Literature.
-They are committed teachers who are grounded in their disciplines but also interested in developing new courses that have an innovative and distinctive edge.
-In addition to traditional survey courses in British, American, and World literature, for example, the faculty offer classes in the Border Trilogy of Cormac McCarthy, Appalachian Literature, Noir Detective Fiction, Native American Studies, Western Reserve Literature and Architecture, Black Manhattan and the Harlem Renaissance, and Jane Austen.
-Writing courses are deeply grounded in craft, and writing faculty teach all major genres at introductory and advanced levels in workshop format, including fiction, creative nonfiction, poetry, and screenwriting.
-To enhance foundation courses, subgenre or pre-professional courses are also taught, including Comics as Art and Literature, Writing about Food, Writing about Nature, Travel Writing, Literary Journalism, Memoir, Professional Editing (in which students edit and lay out a book), and Grammar and Style for Writers.
+The faculty teaching English and Creative Writing are committed teachers who are grounded in their disciplines but also interested in developing innovative new courses.
+In addition to traditional survey courses in British, American, and World literature, for example, the faculty offer classes in the Border Trilogy of Cormac McCarthy, Native American Studies, and James Joyce's Ulysses.
+Writing faculty teach major genres at introductory and advanced levels in workshop format, including fiction, creative nonfiction, poetry, and screenwriting.
+Subgenre or pre-professional courses are also taught, including Writing about Food, Writing about Nature, Travel Writing, Literary Journalism, Memoir, Professional Editing (in which students edit and lay out a book), and Grammar and Style for Writers.